Cystic fibrosis (pulmonary manifestations)

 At the time the article was last revised Patrick O'Shea had no recorded disclosures.View Patrick O'Shea's current disclosures

 Pulmonary manifestations of cystic fibrosis are some of the best known in cystic fibrosis (CF).
 This is partly because the lungs are often severely affected and the cause of significant morbidity and mortality.

 For general discussion of cystic fibrosis, and a discussion of its other manifestations, please refer to:

 - cystic fibrosis (parent article)

-Clinical presentation is with the expected recurrent bacterial infections and haemoptysis.
+Clinical presentation is with the expected recurrent bacterial infections and hemoptysis.
 Patients have a chronic cough and expectorate copious quantities of sputum, frequently blood stained and containing mucous plugs 2,7.

-Later in the disease, larger volume haemoptysis, which may be life-threatening, as well as pneumothoraces become more common 2.
+Later in the disease, larger volume hemoptysis, which may be life-threatening, as well as pneumothoraces become more common 2.

 In the lung, the cystic fibrosis transmembrane regulator (CFTR) is a protein responsible for efflux of chloride and inhibition of the sodium channel's activity which controls the influx of sodium.
 Therefore, under normal circumstances, salt and chloride remain in the lumen and keep water there osmotically.
 In CF patients, too little chloride is pumped out, too much sodium is reabsorbed resulting in osmotic re-absorption of water from the lumen.
 The result is iso-osmotic, but low volume, secretions, which tend to dry out, or be thick as they still contain all the other constituents.